 In my free time, I like to immerse myself in the technical side of Cambridge’s thriving amateur theatre scene.
-My primary flare is for live sound mixing and sound design, but I can occasionally be found in a patchbay with the lighting crew or rigging miscellany on/above stage.
+My primary interest is sound mixing and sound design, but I can occasionally be found in a patchbay with the lighting crew or rigging miscellany on/above stage.

 Back when I was a student, I was involved in several shows that took me across the world, something for which I am incredibly greatful and privileged to have experienced.
-I spent much of the Christmas vacation of my first year at university, I was lucky enough to be selected as a technician for the Cambridge University European Theatre Group’s tour of Twelfth Night as one of their technicians.
-I then spent the following summer touring Japan with the Pembroke Players' tour of Romeo & Juliet.
-2017 saw me take on the role of Production Manager for the Cambridge American Stage Tour’s production of A Midsummer Night’s Dream.
+I spent much of the Christmas vacation in my first year travelling with the Cambridge University European Theatre Group tour of Twelfth Night as one of their technicians.
+I then spent the following summer touring Japan with the Pembroke Players' production of Romeo & Juliet.
+2017 saw me take on the role of Production Manager for the Cambridge American Stage Tour’s rendition of A Midsummer Night’s Dream.

-In the summer of 2018 I had the pleasure of sound designing my first opera, The Pirates of Penzance at the famous Minack Theatre in Porthcurno near Land’s End.
+In September 2018 I had the pleasure of sound designing my first (comic) opera, The Pirates of Penzance at the world-famous Minack Theatre in Porthcurno near Land’s End.
 The Cambridge University Gilbert and Sullivan Society put on an production here each year and I have had the pleasure of returning each time since.

 If you’re looking for tech crew for your event/show/gig then please get in touch.